The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Conclusion

 \section{Conclusion}

 \seclabel{conc}

 \gls{nbv} planning is key to obtaining 3D scene observations. \gls{nbv} approaches determine where sensor measurements should be captured, with the aim of efficiently obtaining a complete observation.
 Most existing approaches represent observations by aggregating measurements into an external scene structure.
-These rigid structures can be easily evaluated but often limit the fidelity of information and are computationally expensive to maintain.
-This paper presents a \gls{nbv} approach that overcomes these limitations by using an unstructured density representation.
+These rigid structures can be easily evaluated but often limit the fidelity of information and can be computationally expensive to maintain.
+This paper presents a \gls{nbv} approach that aims to overcome these limitations by using a density-based pointcloud representation.

 \gls{see} is a measurement-direct \gls{nbv} approach that makes view planning decisions directly from sensor measurements to capture a minimum measurement density.
 Fully and partially observed surfaces are identified by individually classifying each measurement based on the density of neighbouring measurements.
 Measurements that lie on the boundary between these regions are classified as frontiers.
 Views are proposed to capture new measurements around these frontier points.
 These views are initially generated by considering the local surface geometry but can be refined to proactively avoid known occlusions.
 Observation efficiency is prioritised by choosing next best views to capture the most frontier points while moving short distances.
 If a view is unsuccessful then it is reactively adjusted to avoid a previously unknown occlusion or surface discontinuity. \gls{see} completes an observation when all frontier points have been observed or are deemed unobservable.